riscv-steel/riscv-steel/README.md

 ## Documentation

 Steel documentation are available at [https://rafaelcalcada.github.io/steel-core/](https://rafaelcalcada.github.io/steel-core/) and provides information on:
-* How to import to your project
+* How to import Steel to your project
 * How to compile software for Steel
 * I/O signals and communication to other devices
 * Configuration